-190.3 Discovery Control Plan - By Rule Level 2
+190.3 Discovery Control Plan -Level 2

 (a) Application.
-Unless a suit is governed by a discovery control plan under Rules 190.2 or 190.4, discovery Discovery must be conducted in accordance with this subdivision for a level 2 suit.
+Discovery must be conducted in accordance with this subdivision for a level 2 suit.

 (b) Limitations.
-Discovery is subject to the limitations provided elsewhere in these rules and to the following additional limitations: Ī (1) Discovery period.
-All discovery must be conducted during the discovery period, which begins when suit is filed initial disclosures are due and continues until: (A) 30 days before the date set for trial, in cases under the Family Code; or (B) in other cases, the earlier of (i) 30 days before the date set for trial, or (ii) nine months after the earlier of the date of the first oral deposition or the due date of the first response to written discovery.initital disclosures are due; or (C) a docket control order sets a new date for the Amended due to discussion about deadlines under Level end of discovery.
-2. (2) Total time for oral depositions.
+Discovery is subject to the limitations provided elsewhere in these rules and to the following additional limitations:

+(1) Discovery period.
+All discovery must be conducted during the discovery period, which begins when initial disclosures are due and continues until:

+(A) 30 days before the date set for trial, in cases under the Family Code; or

+(B) in other cases, the earlier of

+(i) 30 days before the date set for trial, or

+(ii) nine months after the initial disclosures are due; or

+(C) a docket control order sets a new date for the

+end of discovery.

+(2) Total time for oral depositions.
 Each side may have no more than 50 hours in oral depositions to examine and cross-examine parties on the opposing side, experts designated by those parties, and persons who are subject to those parties' control.
 "Side" refers to all the litigants with generally common interests in the litigation.
 If one side designates more than two experts, the opposing side may have an additional six hours of total deposition time for each additional expert designated.
 The court may modify the deposition hours and must do so when a side or party would be given unfair advantage.

 (3) Interrogatories.
 Any party may serve on any other party no more than 25 written interrogatories, excluding interrogatories asking a party only to identify or authenticate specific documents.
 Each discrete subpart of an interrogatory is considered a separate interrogatory.

 (4) Requests for Production.
 Any party may serve on any other party no more than 25 written requests for production.
-Each discrete subpart of a request for production.
-Each discrete subpart of a request for production is considered a separate request for Amended due to discussion about limits on RFPs, particularly due to documents required by mandatory initial disclosures.
+Each discrete subpart of a request for production is considered a separate request for production.

-production.

-190.4 Discovery Control Plan - By Order (Level 3)
+190.4 Discovery Control Plan - Level 3(a) Application.

-(a) Application.
 Discovery under level 3 is governed by this rule.
-The court must, on a party's motion, and may, on its own initiative, order that discovery be conducted in accordance with a discovery control plan tailored to the circumstances of the specific suit.
-After a conference required by this rule, tThe parties may-must submit an agreed-discovery control plan and proposed_order(s) to the court for its consideration.
-The court should act on a party's motion or agreed order under this subdivision as promptly as reasonably possible.
+After a conference required by this rule, the parties must submit a discovery control plan and proposed order(s) to the court for its consideration.
+The plan must include the items listed in 190.4(c).

-(b) Limitations.
-The discovery control plan ordered by the court may address any issue concerning discovery or the matters listed in Rule 166, and may change any limitation on the time for or amount of discovery set forth in these rules.
-The discovery limitations of Rule 190.2, if applicable, or otherwise of Rule 190.3 apply unless specifically changed in the discovery control plan ordered by the court.
-The plan must include the items listed in 190.4(c):